-File Locking (CORE)
+File Locking (FREE)

 Preventing wasted work caused by unresolvable merge conflicts requires a different way of working.
 This means explicitly requesting write permissions, and verifying no one else is editing the same file before you start.

 Although branching strategies usually work well enough for source code and plain text because different versions can be merged together, they do not work for binary files.

 When file locking is setup, lockable files are read-only by default.

 When a file is locked, only the user who locked the file may modify it.
 This user is said to "hold the lock" or have "taken the lock", since only one user can lock a file at a time.
 When a file or directory is unlocked, the user is said to have "released the lock".

 GitLab supports two different modes of file locking:

 Exclusive file locks for binary files: done through